The Ship Inn was at the crossroads of Regent Street and Downton Road with the Bristol Road (A419).

 John King died on December 1st 1855.
-Thomas Bailey rented the other house and knocked them into one to enlarge the Ship Inn.
-By the 1861 census it was being run by Robert and Caroline Blick.
+Thomas Baylis acquired the other house and knocked them into one to enlarge the beer house.
+By the 1861 census it was called the Ship Inn and was being run by Robert and Caroline Blick.
 The Nailsworth branch line from the LMS Midland Road railway station opened in 1867 running close by the pub.
 The Blicks were still living there in 1871 with Robert described as a carpenter so it is likely that Caroline was running the pub.

 On December 15th 1874 Thomas Baylis King and Thomas Henry King, the sons of John King, sold the building to Messrs Hallewell and Stanton.

 From 1881 to 1914 it was run by a number of landlords all described as beer sellers or retailers.

 It seems to have been a beer house (licensed to sell only beer).
 A Licensed Victualler was licensed to sell wine and spirits as well and in 1916 the landlord of the Ship Inn had the Licensed Victualler status transferred from the Cross Hands (over the main road) to the Ship Inn.
 This may have been when the Cross Hands closed.

 The 20th century was a busy time for the Ship Inn when pubs were experiencing popular times.